digital-work-lab/open-source-project/docs/week_2_git_notebook_committing.md

 It is good practice to create **atomic commits**, i.e., small changes that belong together.
 One should avoid large commits that modify many unrelated parts of the code base and pursue different objectives.

 Analyze the following commits and discuss which ones are atomic and which ones combine changes that do not belong together (i.e., should be in separate commits).
-Also check the commit message (short summary at the beginning).
+In addition, check the commit message (short summary at the beginning).
 Does the message clearly summarize the changes?

 <a href="https://github.com/CoLRev-Environment/colrev/commit/a0c9043784f9342136d2ab214513688769669199" target="_blank">Commit 1</a>